-Because law firm defense matters often turn on the facts and nuances of an underlying case or transaction giving rise to the dispute, clients require a firm that is well versed in today's emerging legal issues as well as the law governing lawyers.
-Patterson Belknap attorneys have experience in many of today’s most contested areas, ranging from complex financial and credit-crisis related litigation and criminal, civil, and regulatory enforcement proceedings to sophisticated intellectual property disputes, bankruptcy-related issues and cybersecurity law.
+Because law firm defense matters often turn on the facts and nuances of an underlying case or transaction, our clients require a firm that is well-versed in emerging legal issues as well as the law governing lawyers.
+Patterson Belknap attorneys have experience in many of today’s most contested areas, including complex financial and credit-crisis related litigation, criminal, civil, and regulatory investigations and enforcement proceedings, sophisticated intellectual property disputes, tax and estate planning, bankruptcy-related claims, and cybersecurity law.

-As a full-service Firm with depth and breadth in a variety of practice areas, and deep expertise in defending claims of all varieties against law firms and lawyers, Patterson Belknap provides a real advantage to law firm clients.
-This includes the strength of our elite litigation practice, which is regularly recognized in top industry publications, including recent praise by Benchmark Litigation as the 2021 "New York Firm of the Year" and praise in Benchmark’s 2023 guide as being “a premier litigation firm, with a deep bench of talented first-chair trial attorneys, who are supported by the brightest associates.”
-Our readiness to go to trial when necessary can often lead to early case resolution, and we have a high success rate with dispositive motions.
+As a full-service firm with a breadth of experience in a variety of practice areas, and deep expertise in defending claims of all varieties against law firms and lawyers, Patterson Belknap provides a concrete advantage to law firm clients.
+This includes the strength of our elite Litigation practice, which is regularly recognized in top industry publications, including recognition by Benchmark Litigation as the 2021 "New York Firm of the Year" and praise in Benchmark’s 2023 guide as being “a premier litigation firm, with a deep bench of talented first-chair trial attorneys, who are supported by the brightest associates.”
+Our readiness to go to trial can often lead to early case resolution, and we have a high success rate with dispositive motions.

 Representative Law Firm Defense Matters